Thanks to Frances for suggesting our Baby Name of the Day.

 Of course, spellings of Lila and Layla alone make up a significant chunk of the current US popularity chart.

-But how did the baby name Lila enter general use in English in the first place?
+But how did the baby girl name Lila enter general use in English in the first place?

 Credit nineteenth century poet Lord Byron for sparking broader interest in the baby name Lila.